-Greymouth Petroleum Ltd and its subsidiaries (the Company) operate a number of wellsites across the Taranaki region, with major fields located in the Tikorangi and Kaimiro areas.
-Each wellsite contains varying numbers of producing wells and associated production infrastructure.
-This report for the period July 2020 to June 2021 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
-The report details the results of the monitoring undertaken, assesses the Company's environmental performance during the period under review and the environmental effects of their DWI activities.
+Greymouth Petroleum Ltd and its subsidiaries (the Company) operate a number of wellsites across the Taranaki region, with major fields in the Tikorangi and Kaimiro areas.
+Each wellsite contains varying numbers of producing wells and associated infrastructure.

+This report for the period July 2022 to June 2023 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
+The report details the results of the monitoring undertaken, assesses the Company's environmental and consent compliance performance during the period under review and the environmental effects of their DWI activities.

-During the monitoring period the Company demonstrated an overall high level of environmental performance.
+During the monitoring period the Company demonstrated an overall high level of environmental and administrative performance.

-The Company held nine resource consents for DWI activities during the review period, which include a total of 139 conditions setting out the requirements that the Company must satisfy.
+The Company held nine resource consents for DWI activities during the review period, which include a total of 150 conditions setting out the requirements that the Company must satisfy.
 Five of the nine consents were exercised during the period being reported.
-One consent expired (7068-1) and one consent was issued (10845-1) during the monitoring year.

-The Council's monitoring programme for the year under review included five annual inspections, two injectate samples and 14 groundwater samples collected for physicochemical analysis.
+The Council's monitoring programme for the year under review included five annual inspections, one injectate sample and 12 groundwater samples collected for physicochemical analysis.
 The monitoring programme also included a significant data review component, with all injection data submitted by the Company assessed for compliance on receipt.

 The monitoring showed that the Company's DWI activities were being carried out in compliance with the conditions of the applicable resource consents.
 There is no evidence of any issues with any injection well currently in use, or the ability of the receiving formation to accept injected fluids.
-The results of groundwater quality monitoring undertaken show no adverse effects of the activity at on local groundwater resources.
-Inspections undertaken during the monitoring year found sites being operated in a professional manner and there were no Unauthorised Incidents in relation to any of the Company's DWI consents.
+The results of groundwater quality monitoring undertaken show no adverse effects of the activity on local groundwater resources.
+Inspections undertaken during the monitoring year found sites being operated in a professional manner.